testla-project/testla-screenplay-playwright-js/docs/screenplay_elements/Web/Actions/drag_and_drop.md

 # DragAndDrop

 The `DragAndDrop` class is an action class in the Screenplay pattern designed for use with the `@testla/screenplay` library.
-This class allows actors to drag an element specified by a source selector and drop it on an element specified by a target selector using the `BrowseTheWeb` ability provided by Playwright.
+This class allows actors to drag an element specified by a source selector and drop it on an element specified by a target selector using the `BrowseTheWeb` ability provided by Testla.

 ## Table of Contents